CAP 206 Kinnickinnic River Aquatic Ecosystem Restoration

 Purpose

 There are currently two dams on the Kinnickinnic River in River Falls, Wisconsin.
 The Kinnickinnic River is a class 1 trout stream and the river section along River Falls is highly degraded because of impoundments.
-The removal of the Powell Falls Dam, and possibly Junction Falls Dam present a unique opportunity to restore the river to its natural setting.
+The removal of the Powell Falls Dam, and possibly Junction Falls Dam, presents a unique opportunity to restore the river to its natural setting.

 Location